JAGADEESH4304/BusNav/README.md

 # 🚍 Bus Nav

 ## 🌟 Overview
-The **Bus Route Planner** is an interactive web application designed to help users navigate the best bus routes between locations.
+The **Bus Nav** is an interactive web application designed to help users navigate the best bus routes between locations.
 It intelligently calculates **the shortest travel time** or **the cheapest fare**, leveraging **Dijkstra’s algorithm** to ensure efficient route planning. 🚀

 ## 🔥 Features
 ✅ **Find the Best Bus Routes** – Choose between shortest time or lowest fare options.